emaynard10/Phenology-Analysis/README.md

      src="phenology_photos/IMG_8689.jpeg"
      width="340">

-Alpine Wildflower Phenology study conducted by the Independence Pass Foundation (IPF): This analysis will begin to compare the result of the study over the last few years and incoorporate some weather data in order to see if any relationships or trends can be determined between summer rain or winter snow and the apparent health of the wildflowers.
+Alpine Wildflower Phenology study conducted by the Independence Pass Foundation (IPF): This analysis will begin to compare the results of the study over the last few years and incoorporate some weather data in order to see if any relationships or trends can be determined between summer rain or winter snow and the apparent health of the wildflowers.
 It is recognized that more data will be needed to draw any conclusions about weather and climate trends and their impacts on high altitude wildflowers; this analysis is initial and will be adjusted and modified as more questions come up and more data is collected.
 The length and timing of blooms is of particular interest due to declining populations of pollinators and their apparent delayed appearance on the Pass each year.

 From the IPF Executive Director, Karin Teague:
 The phenology study is intended to provide baseline data on the species types, numbers, and timing of bloom of plants living in the alpine and sub-alpine regions of Independence Pass, which will be invaluable in assessing the effects of climate change in our region, and provide insight as to which types of plants will most successfully be used in IPF revegetation projects.
 We hope also these studies will help foster in our community a greater curiosity and intimacy with our local flora, which many people already have a great affinity for, as in time (after some number of years of data collection) we are able to share our findings more broadly.